It’s long been known that volunteering in your local community can have a positive impact on you and the community you live in.

 Even if your Dutch is not yet perfect, there’s no reason to hold back as there are opportunities to volunteer regardless.

-Here at DutchReview we’ve got plenty of articles on how to get to grips with Nederlands, and of course as a volunteer you will have plenty of opportunity to brush up on language skills while on the job.
+Here at DutchReview we’ve got plenty of articles on how to get to grips with Nederlands, and, of course, as a volunteer you will have plenty of opportunities to brush up on language skills while on the job.
 Fellow volunteers might even be able to help you make sense of Dutch grammar!

 Volunteering in the corona times

 It goes without saying that many events have been called off or postponed as a result of COVID-19 restrictions.
-Nonetheless there are still a great number of volunteer opportunities out there.
+Nonetheless, there are still many volunteer opportunities out there.

 A number of campaigns have been set up to reach those who may be lonely or especially in need of help right now.